quiqr/quiqr-book/content/docs/1-poppygo-app/1-site-configuration/_index.md

 # Site configuration

-A PoppyGo Managed website has two configuration files:
+A PoppyGo Managed website has two main PoppyGo configuration files:

 - a workspace configuration
 - a content model configuration